AryanRaghuvanshi09/superstoresample/README.md

 Superstore Data Analysis Project
 Introduction
 This project demonstrates the end-to-end process of analyzing the Superstore dataset using AWS services.
-We leverage AWS Glue, Crawlers, and Data Catalog to organize and prepare the data, Athena for querying, and QuickSight for visualization.
+The workflow includes AWS Glue, Crawlers, and Data Catalog for organizing and preparing data, Athena for querying, and QuickSight for visualization.

 Tech Stack
 AWS S3: Data storage for raw and transformed datasets.